 - Mix all the filling ingredients together until well combined.
 Pour into 9-inch baking dish.

-- Bake for 25-35 minutes until center is just set.
+- Dot the topping over the filling.
+Bake for 25-35 minutes until the center is just set.

 - Allow the casserole to cool, serve slightly warm or chilled.